Diagnosing Sleep Apnea

 Next, a doctor will discuss what kind of treatment is appropriate for your situation.
 The treatment plan will depend upon what type of sleep apnea you have and the severity of the disorder, as well as your personal preferences.

 For most people, sleep apnea is a chronic condition.
-This means that ongoing treatment usually alleviates symptoms, but stopping treatment may cause symptoms to come back or get worse.
+This means that ongoing treatment usually alleviates symptoms, but stopping treatment will cause the condition to come back.
+Over time, it is common for sleep apnea to slowly get worse.

-For most people, sleep apnea can be managed with a combination of lifestyle changes and other medical treatments.
+For most people, sleep apnea can be managed effectively with a combination of medical treatment and healthy sleep habits.

 • Positive airway pressure therapy: PAP therapy is a primary treatment option for OSA and certain types of CSA.
 A PAP device has a mask that is worn over your nose and mouth during sleep.
 The mask is connected by a hose to a small machine beside your bed, and the machine pumps air through the hose and mask to open your airway.

 • Other breathing devices: Apart from PAP, there are also oral appliances that position your tongue or jaw in a way that doesn’t block airflow.
-These oral appliances may be considered if you are diagnosed with OSA but can’t have PAP therapy.
+These oral appliances may be considered for some people as an alternative treatment to PAP therapy.

-• Surgery: If neither PAP nor oral appliances are working effectively, surgical treatment may be an option for some people.
+• Surgery: Surgical treatment may be an option for some people.
 The goal of surgery is to stabilize or enlarge the upper airway in order to improve airflow.
-In some cases, surgery may make PAP therapy more tolerable and effective, but it is not likely to cure OSA.
+It is hard to predict who will respond well to a surgical procedure, and it is common for residual OSA to persist.
+In this case, the surgery may make PAP therapy more tolerable and effective.

 Possible Signs of Sleep Apnea